 Medical challenges associated with surrogacy

 Carrying a fetus and successfully deliver a healthy child after completion of the whole term is a big physical challenge for surrogacy.
-Almost one year time period surrogate need to give and attain all medical procedures involve in surrogacy.
+Almost a year’s time period surrogates need to give and attain all medical procedures involve in surrogacy.

 The symptoms of pregnancy including nausea, vomiting, morning sickness, backache weight gain, indigestion and swelling of hand and feet are common in surrogacy.
 Even some surrogates also develop hypertension, gestational diabetes, and reproductive organ damage.